CumulusNetworks/docs/content/cumulus-netq-45/NVLink4/NVLink4-Domains.md

 ---

 This section describes how to create, edit, and delete NVLink4 domains.
-To collect telemetry data that can be visualized in the UI, create and configure a domain and run Global Fabric Manager (GFM).
+To collect telemetry data that can be visualized in the UI, create and configure a domain, then run Global Fabric Manager (GFM).

 ## Requirements